 Our Functional Epidemiology lab is based within the Seaver Autism Center at the Departments of Psychiatry and Genetics and Genomic Sciences, Icahn School of Medicine at Mount Sinai.

-The goal of our research is to better understand why certain parental and early-life factors are associated with a risk of neurodevelopmental disorders in children – leading to better understanding of the causal mechanisms underlying the epidemiological associations, identification of modifiable risk factors for these disorders, and improved prevention and treatments.
+The goal of our research is to better understand why certain parental and early-life factors are associated with a risk of neurodevelopmental disorders in children – leading to a better understanding of the causal mechanisms underlying the observational associations, identification of modifiable risk factors for these disorders, and improved prevention and treatments.

 We are currently looking for postdocs to join our team!
 If you’re interested, please contact Dr. Janecka (email@example.com) for informal enquiries.

 The research done in the lab represents a diverse collection of research topics and methods, falling into one of these key areas:

 Parental and early-life factors in neurodevelopmental and neuropsychiatric disorders

 We investigate how a broad range of parental and early-life factors can affect early brain development, and impact risk of neurodevelopmental disorders.
 Our lab integrates observational, genetic and epigenetic data to develop new approaches to studying the effects of factors like parental age at conception, use of medication in pregnancy, and parental health – with the goal of delineating the mechanisms through which these factors can impact child’s development.